Erotokritos: Key characteristics

 The epic-heroic and erotic element referred to as thematic cores already in the first verses ("and even the riots, the conceited and the weights / of Eros the baptism and kissing the grace"), coexist in the work divided symmetrically, with erotic superior to the first, the third and the fifth, while the heroic in the second and the fourth, while being interrelated, with one feeding the other: Erotokritos' love for Aretousa is motivated for his participation in the storm, while the man and a bid to the country's king is the fact that allows the success of the relationship.

 The emphasis on food and erotic imagery is also seen clearly in the work.
 The importance of the issue of social discrimination also plays a very important role: the love of the two heroes is in contradiction with established social conventions and puts them in conflict with their environment, but at the end of the project, "personal virtues" prevail.

 Kornaros' significant innovation is the emergence of the hero's psychological state and the convincing justification of the motivations of their behavior.

 Use of language

+The language of Erotokritos is the Cretan dialect, mostly according to the idiom of Sitia.
+Typical dialectical forms used in the text are: